Classifier or Prompt: A Case Study on Legal Requirements Traceability: Related Work

 \section{Related Work}

 ~ Requirements traceability (RT) has been extensively studied in RE~\cite{mucha2024systematic,li2023applications,tufail2017systematic,wang2018requirements,ramesh1998factors}.
-Existing work applies different technologies, ranging from traditional methods such as Information Retrieval (IR) and statistical models to more advanced approaches like Machine Learning (ML) and Deep Learning (DL).
+Existing work employs a range of technologies, from traditional methods such as Information Retrieval (IR) and statistical models to more advanced approaches such as Machine Learning (ML) and Deep Learning (DL).
 Early works borrowed IR techniques such as Vector Space Models (VSM), Latent Dirichlet Allocation (LDA), to find trace links between software artifacts via text relevancy~\cite{gao2022using, guo2017tackling, kuang2017analyzing, nishikawa2015recovering, panichella2013and, Mahmoud2013, Wang20193, sun2017frlink, capobianco2013improving, chhabra2017filtering, bavota2014enhancing, shao2013improved, Wang20191, Li2020,moran2020improving}.
 More advanced techniques have been introduced using ML~\cite{Rasiman2022,Bella2019,mills2019tracing,Bella2018,Mills2018,Rath2018,Zhao2018,Mills2017,Mills20172,Falessi2017,Hayes2015,le2015rclinker,li2015recovering} and DL~\cite{kenton2019bert,Zhang2021,Wang20192,Guo:17,Chen2019,Alhoshan2019,Alhoshan2018,Li2018,zhao2020extended,Sultanov2013}, employing various algorithms — from classifiers like SVM, random forest, and decision trees to more sophisticated language models like BERT~\cite{devlin-etal-2019-bert} to find trace links.
-In recent years, with the emergence of LLMs, researchers have leveraged pre-trained knowledge through prompt engineering techniques to identify trace links between software artifacts~\cite{hassine2024llm,rodriguez2023prompts,vogelsang2025impact}.
+In recent years, with the emergence of LLMs, researchers have leveraged pre-trained knowledge via prompt engineering to identify trace links among software artifacts~\cite{hassine2024llm,rodriguez2023prompts,vogelsang2025impact}.
 Hassine~\cite{hassine2024llm} proposed an LLM-based technique that uses zero-shot learning on GPT3.5 to find trace links between requirements and goals in Goal-oriented Language (GRL) models.
-Moreover, Rodriguez et al.~\cite{rodriguez2023prompts} proposed an approach that integrates zero-shot prompting with reasoning to enhance results in the Traceability Link Recovery (TLR) problem on diverse software artifacts.
+Moreover, Rodriguez et al.~\cite{rodriguez2023prompts} proposed an approach that integrates zero-shot prompting with reasoning to improve performance on the Traceability Link Recovery (TLR) problem across diverse software artifacts.
 They have shown that a prompt that performs well with one model or dataset may not yield optimal results with another, underscoring the need to tailor prompts to the specific context.
 Recent studies have explored the use of prompting techniques for traceability within requirements~\cite{fuchss2025lissa,ronanki2024requirements,fuchss2025beyond,hey2025requirements}.
 Hey et al.~\cite{hey2025requirements} used Retrieval-Augmented Generation (RAG) with LLMs for inter-requirements traceability, where the model first retrieves relevant candidate requirements.
-Then, it identifies trace links among the retrieved candidates using the KISS prompt, which consists of a yes/no question prompting the model to determine whether a trace link exists between a given pair of artifacts.
+Then, it identifies trace links among the retrieved candidates using the KISS prompt, which asks the model whether a trace link exists between a given pair of artifacts.
 Fuch{\ss}~\cite{fuchss2025beyond} et al. proposed an ensemble of LLM-based prompts for candidate filtering, where multiple LLM models are iteratively used to re-rank or filter the initial set of retrieved candidates.
 The prompt template used in this work follows the same design as that proposed by Hey et al.~\cite{hey2025requirements}.
-Additionally, Ronanki et al.~\cite{ronanki2024requirements} developed and experimented with five distinct interactive prompting patterns, each tuned for a specific dataset.
+Additionally, Ronanki et al.~\cite{ronanki2024requirements} developed and evaluated five distinct interactive prompting patterns, each tuned to a specific dataset.